-In order to align with the Climate Action and Adaptation Planning process, the draft DROP will be completed in September 2022, with a final submitted in December 2022.
+In order to align with the Climate Action and Adaptation Planning process, the draft DROP was completed in September 2022, and available for a 3-week public comment period.
+The final DROP was submitted to the Santa Cruz County Board of Supervisors in December 2022.
 All the recommendations provided by the Working Group can be found in Appendix A. The Board of Supervisors will be the final authority in adopting the DROP and the Climate Action and Adaptation Strategy that it folds into.